kehantan/labbook/docs/buffers_solutions/tris-hcl.rst

 **Procedure**

 #.
-Dissolve 157.6 g of Tris-HCl powder in 500 to 700 mL of distilled water.
+Dissolve 121.14 g of Tris-HCl powder in 500-700 mL of distilled water.
 #.
 Stir with a magnetic stirrer until all Tris-HCl powder dissolved.
 #.
-Adjust stock buffer to desired pH (e.g.: 6.8, 8.5, etc.) with NaOH or HCl.
+Adjust stock buffer to desired pH 8.0 with NaOH.
 #.
 Top up volume to 1 L with distilled water.
 #.
 Label the bottle.